davidblackuk/davidblackuk.github.io/_posts/2018-03-10-lets-talk-about-the-zx-specrum-screen-layout-part-two.md

 The second reason for the memory layout is, that on the whole, Spectrum BASIC is character based (I know there is a draw and plot command, but still...)

-If you are at the start of a character location on the screen (in any bank) and have the address in the 16 bit register HL, then the second pixel row of the character is at offset $100 from HL, the third at offset $200, then $300, $400, $500, $600 and finally $700.
+If you are at the start of a character location on the screen (in any bank) and have the address in the 16 bit register HL, then the second pixel row of the character is at offset #100 from HL, the third at offset #200, then #300, #400, #500, #600 and finally #700.

-Now adding $100 to HL is the same as performing `inc h` and that's a really quick way of stepping down a screen row for a character when rendering it.
+Now adding #100 to HL is the same as performing `inc h` and that's a really quick way of stepping down a screen row for a character when rendering it.
 This only works when dealing with addresses of character cells and won't work if rendering 8 lines of character data starting anywhere on screen.

 But this implementation detail will have helped keep the size of the Spectrum ROM down.

-In part three of this post we'll start examining the assembly language to address the screen in a sane manner.
+In [part three][2] of this post we'll start examining the assembly language to address the screen in a sane manner.

 [1]: {{ site.baseurl }}{% post_url 2018-03-03-lets-talk-about-the-zx-specrum-screen-layout %}

+[2]: {{ site.baseurl }}{% post_url 2018-03-18-lets-talk-about-the-zx-specrum-screen-layout-part-three %}